N-Ziermann/Password_Manager/README.md

 # Password_Manager

+A deployed version of this password manager can be found here: https://niklasziermann.pythonanywhere.com/password

 This password_manager is a project I used for learning django as well as how to work with passwords.

 **DO NOT DEPLOY OR USE THIS TO ACTUALLY STORE YOUR PASSWORDS! **